Vacuum coffee maker: History and design

-Misconception

-Note that siphons work by pushing (the water is under pressure – see hydrostatic pressure), not under tension, and it is the changing vapor pressure in the lower vessel, combined with the constant atmospheric pressure in the upper vessel that drive the siphon.
-When the water cools the pressure in the lower vessel drops as steam condenses into dense water, taking up less volume and hence dropping the pressure.

 Balance siphon

-An early variation of this principle is called a balance siphon.
+An early variation of this principle is called a balance siphon or Belgian brewer.
 This implementation has the two chambers arranged side by side on a balance-like device, with a counterweight attached to the heated chamber.
 Once the vapor has forced the hot water out, the counterweight activates a spring-loaded snuffer which smothers the flame and allows the initial chamber to cool down thus lowering pressure (creating a vacuum) and causing the brewed coffee to seep in.

 Automated version

-In 2022, Japanese Tiger Corporation was working on an automated coffee-maker based on the vacuum coffee maker principle, the Siphonysta.
+In 2022, Tiger Corporation released an automated coffee-maker based on the vacuum coffee maker principle, which was marketed as the Siphonysta.
 The Siphonysta's heating is electrical.
 The chambers are made of plastic ("resin").